In This Article

 • What historical significance does Arlington, MA, have?

-• Arlington is home to America’s first children’s library and has a rich history tied to the Algonquian people and culture.
+• Arlington is home to America’s first children’s library and has a rich history tied to the Algonquian people.
+It's a town with layers of fascinating history waiting to be uncovered!

 • What famous figure is associated with Arlington?

-• The town has a connection to Uncle Sam, a well-known American symbol.
+• Arlington has a connection to the iconic Uncle Sam, a well-known American symbol.
+It’s part of the town’s cultural heritage!

 • What activities can visitors enjoy in Arlington?